ruslan-malsagov/Text-classifier/README.md

 The best baseline model turns out to be SVM (see the crossvalidation chunk in the Notebook) over the TF-IDF with text preprocessing (lowercasing, deleting irrelevant characters, stemming).

-The accuracy on the example test dataset is 89%.